philzook58/philzook58.github.io/_posts/2026-07-17-kissin_tla.md

 ## Assembly

 I've been tinkering on an assembly verifier for a while <https://www.philipzucker.com/refine_assembly/> .
-I think it makes sense to use that to plug into a TAL spec
+I think it makes sense to use that to plug into a TLA spec

 Here's an x86_64 program that ticks a clock in `%rdi`